 "Rae Pica gives heartfelt insight to the growing pains and emotional upsetting we experience professionally and personally....She shares the importance of becoming better stewards of our emotional health by tuning into the signs of needed change and growth in our lives; as well as the realization, that sometimes nature (without warning) determines and controls our emotional status."

 - Kim Barker, Assistant ECE Professor

 Rae Pica is an education consultant specializing in the development and education of the whole child.
-A former adjunct instructor with the University of New Hampshire, she is the author of 21 books, including What If Everybody Understood Child Development?: Straight Talk About Bettering Education and Children's Lives and Acting Out!: Avoid Behavior Challenges with Active Learning Games and Activities.
-Rae is known for her lively and informative keynotes and professional development trainings and has shared her expertise with such groups as the Sesame Street Research Department, the Head Start Bureau, Centers for Disease Control, Nickelodeon's Blue's Clues, Bright Horizons, and schools and resource and referral agencies throughout the country.
+A former adjunct instructor with the University of New Hampshire, she is the author of 21 books, including What If Everybody Understood Child Development?: Straight Talk About Bettering Education and Children's Lives and What If We Taught the Way Children Learn?: More Straight Talk About Bettering Education and Children's Lives.
+Rae is known for her lively and informative keynotes and professional development trainings -- both virtual and in-person -- and has shared her expertise with such groups as the Sesame Street Research Department, the Head Start Bureau, Centers for Disease Control, Nickelodeon's Blue's Clues, Bright Horizons, Hasbro, and schools and resource and referral agencies throughout the country.

 Frequently Asked Questions